onap/policy-parent/docs/xacml/xacml-tutorial.rst

    :maxdepth: 3

 This tutorial shows how to build a XACML application for a Policy Type.
 Please be sure to clone the policy repositories before going through the tutorial.
-See :ref:`<policy-dev-label>` for details.
+See :ref:`_policy-development-tools-label` for details.

 Design a Policy Type